 Begin by standing tall with your feet planted flat on the ground right beside each other.
 Keep your hands on your hips, or hold on to a chair or table for support.

-Next, life to your knee up as high as you can into a pose resembling a flamingo.
+Next, lift your knee up as high as you can into a pose resembling a flamingo.
 Hold this for at least fifteen seconds before lowering your foot to the ground and repeating the motion with your opposite leg.
 Think of the movie “Karate Kid” while you do this one.

 Repeat this exercise as many times as you can, making sure to focus on keeping your core healthy as you go through the motions.